Avokadoen/ballproject/README.md

+## Warning: as of 7.may we have noticed that the google play integration is bugged on SDK 25 and under

 # Mobile Project "Getting Air" (Ball(oon) Game)

 **Project: Avoid spikes by moving mobile and pick up oxygen to increase score.**